A Rigorous Derivation of the Functional Renormalisation Group Equation: The Functional Renormalisation Group Equation

-in accordance with the common assumption that taking $k \to \infty$ should recover the \enquote{classical limit}.
-Of course, $B_\infty$ and $S^{\mathrm{int}}_\infty$ do not generally exist and one has to conclude that - at least in the presented scheme - the classical limit for finite $n \in \mathbb{N}$ is modified by the regularisation.
 An unfortunate consequence is that it becomes impossible to choose a trace-class $\mathcal{R}$ in such a way that $R_{\nu}$ is translation equivariant.
 Hence, while the differential equation for $\bar{\Gamma}_k$ respects translation invariance the boundary condition at $k \to \infty$ does not which may pose a severe difficulty in concrete calculations.
 On the bright side, the fact that the involved operators are trace class and self-adjoint on $L^2_{\mathbb{C}} (\mathbb{R}^d)$ implies that they have a complete basis of eigenvectors.
 It seems likely that this fact can be exploited in numerical calculations.
-All in all, the FRGE is shown to have a rigorous foundation and if one chooses to parametrise $\mathcal{R}_n$ by cutoffs instead of $\mathbb{N}$, one may compute their corresponding explicit contributions to $\bar{\Gamma}_k$ and $\Gamma_k$ respectively.
+All in all, Wetterich's equation is shown to have a rigorous foundation and if one chooses to parametrise $\mathcal{R}_n$ by cutoffs instead of $\mathbb{N}$, one may compute their corresponding explicit contributions to $\bar{\Gamma}_k$ and $\Gamma_k$ respectively.